Simplifying Multi-Cloud Observability With Open Source

 - Understanding schema and SDK internals

-- Getting to know nuances of how observability is implemented by each cloud provider
+- Getting to know the nuances of how observability is implemented by each cloud provider

 What we discussed until now is just barely scratching the surface.
 Operations will turn into a huge pain because the on-call has to context switch between multiple cloud implementations and understand varying data formats.
-On average, a company uses 9 different monitoring tools to manage applications, infrastructure, and user experience which is just not scalable.
+On average, a company uses nine different monitoring tools to manage applications, infrastructure, and user experience, which is just not scalable.

 How do we solve this?
 How do we make life easier for the developers?